ashutoshpanpalia/Robotics_Control_using_Reinforcement_Learning/README.md

 ### NOTE: This work was done as part of coursework CSE-546 at the University at Buffalo.
 The source code is not available publicly to avoid academic integrity violations.
-Please reach out to author to discuss teh source code.
+Please reach out to author to discuss the source code.